-- A. Workdays shall consist of eight (8) days nine (9) hours each, plus one (1) day at eight (8) hours with the tenth day off, for a ten (10) day, eighty (80) hour work period. - B. The established workweek will be specifically noted on the assignment form and shall end after forty (40) hours of scheduled time. - C. If a holiday falls on the employee's scheduled day off, the day of observance shall be rescheduled to another day within the pay period.
-The day of observance shall be credited eight (8) hours.
-The difference between the hours the employee is scheduled to work and eight (8) hours shall, at the employee's request and business permitting: - 1. be added to/subtracted from other days within the workweek; or - 2. be taken as Personal Leave in order to maintain the established schedule. - D. Employees may be assigned to a workweek of five (5) eight (8) hour days when travel assignment, staff training or other reasons require such scheduling.
+A. Workdays shall consist of eight (8) days of eight and one-half (8.5) nine (9) hours each, plus one (1) day at seven

+A. (7) hourseight (8) hours with the tenth day off, for a ten (10) day, seventy five (75)eighty (80) hour work period.

+- B. The established workweek will be specifically noted on the assignment form and shall end after thirty seven and one-half (37.5) forty (40) hours of scheduled time. - C. If a holiday falls on the employee's scheduled day off, the day of observance shall be rescheduled to another day within the pay period.
+The day of observance shall be credited at seven and one half (7.5) eight (8) hours.
+The difference between the hours the employee is scheduled to work and seven and one half (7.5) eight (8) hours shall, at the employee's request and business permitting: - 1. be added to/subtracted from other days within the workweek; or - 2. be taken as Personal Leave in order to maintain the established schedule. - D. Employees may be assigned to a workweek of five (5) seven and one half (7.5)eight (8) hour days when travel assignment, staff training or other reasons require such scheduling.